rotoapanta/audio-transcriber-project/README.md

 ```
 .
 ├── .gitignore          # Files to be ignored by Git
+├── Dockerfile          # Instructions to build the Docker image
 ├── LICENSE             # Project License
 ├── README.md           # This file (English)
 ├── README.es.md        # Spanish Readme